 It is important to take steps to prevent the formation of biofilm in plumbing systems.
-Regular cleaning and maintenance can help to reduce the risk of biofilm buildup, but no defence is stronger than a powerfully resistant pipe material itself.
+Regular cleaning and maintenance can help to reduce the risk of biofilm buildup, but no defence is stronger than a powerfully resistant water pipe material itself.

 Metallic plumbing pipes